Constructive Quantifier Elimination with a Focus on Matrix Rings

+Note that the step of calculating and eliminating quantifiers of the ``parameterizing'' set $f_m(\phi({\rm Mat}_n(k))) \subseteq k^{d(m)}$ has been done simultaneously here.
+If $\phi$ is of the form $\exists Y_1,..,Y_l\colon \xi$ with $\xi$ the conjunction of $r$ atomic formulas (again with $m$ free variables), of maximal degree $s$ (degree here is meant in the natural sense, in particular ${\rm tr}$ and ${}^*$, do not affect it) and integer coefficients, this step requires the $\exists$-block elimination in $k$ of $(l+m)n^2$ variables (from a total of $d(m)+(l+m)n^2$ variables), from $rn^2+d(m)$ atomic formulas (i.e.\ polynomial inequalities) of maximal degree $max(s,n^2)$ with integer coefficients.
+If $k$ is a real closed field, the most efficient elimination method for this problem is Renegar's algorithm \cite{basu}.
+The asymptotic behaviour of its arithmetic complexity is

+where we have used $d(m)=\frac{(2m)^{n^2+1}-1}{2m-1}\leqslant 2(2m)^{n^2}$ for $m,n\geqslant 1,$ to make the above term at least somewhat readable.
+This means that even for fixed and very small $n$ we have superexponential growth in $m$, however better than double exponential.
+The main problem leading to this high complexity is the fact that calculating the image of $f_m$ (with its rapidly growing codomain) in terms of formulas requires additional elimination of quantifiers.
+Given that the equations resulting from $f_m$ are independent of the problem at hand, and also somewhat generic, it is imaginable that this complexity could be reduced.
+But as it stands, without additional work, the constructive algorithm is unfit for practical implication.

 The symbols ${\rm tr}, {}^*$ and $\leqslant$ are very natural for (free) semialgebraic geometry.
 For example, they allow to use Newton sums (or the Specht property itself) to get information about the spectrum of a matrix.
 This was used in \cite{cle} for some explicit quantifier-free description of interesting sets, e.g. invertible matrices or positive semidefinite matrices (using only the ordering on the center).
 More generally speaking, all relevant properties in free semialgebraic geometry such as unitarity, positivity, having a certain rank and the like, are definable and can thus be described constructively without quantifiers, by the construction from above.
-But the resulting description from our method will of course not be the simplest possible or most intuitive one in general.
+Due to the computational complexity mentioned above, the implementation of a general algorithm following the exact procedure is unrealistic to produce results.
+Also note that even in specific cases, where we can simplify the problem enough to make a solution with algebra systems possible, the resulting description from our method will not be the simplest possible or most intuitive one in general.

 For example, let us define the real positive semidefinite $2\times 2$-matrices with our method.
 As $\leqslant$ is already part of our language, the most obvious defining formula would of course be $A \geqslant 0$.
 What happens, however, if we strictly follow our algorithm?
 A well-known quantifier-free definition for positive semidefiniteness in the matrix entries $X=\begin{psmallmatrix}x&y\\y&z\end{psmallmatrix}$ is Even in this very simple case, the invariant $f_1$ already has codomain $\mathbb{R}^{31}$.
 However, due to the predetermined symmetry of $X$, we only really have to consider $4$ dimensions.
 Using this and proceeding as in our proof, with the help of a computer algebra system like Mathematica gives a final formula: